wzyboy/tbeat/README.md

 # Twitter/Mastodon Beat: Ingest Your Tweets/Toots into Elasticsearch

-This single-file script loads your tweets/toots into Elasticsearch.
+This single-file script loads your tweets/toots from local files or API into Elasticsearch.
 You can then serve your tweets from Elasticsearch with [Twitter Archive Server](https://github.com/wzyboy/ash2).

 It supports Twitter API and Mastodon-compatible API (e.g. Mastodon and Pleroma).
 In fact, the author only tested this against [his own Pleroma server](https://dabr.ca/about).